Resting Heart Rate

 If those values seem inconsistent, the goal is not perfect physiology micromanagement.

-The goal is just to make sure the planner's baseline assumptions are believable.
+The goal is to make sure the planner's baseline assumptions are consistent.

 For most users:

-- use a realistic resting value if you know it
+- use a grounded resting value if you know it

 - otherwise leave the default alone